dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

 #### Increase Staged Rollout

-Increase the fraction of users who should get the current staged rollout APK
+Increase the fraction of users who should get the current staged rollout

-    // Portion of the users who should get the staged rollout version of the APK.
-    // The maximum rollout fraction is 0.5 (50% of users). appContext.setUserFraction(0.2);
+    // Fraction of users who are eligible to receive the release.
+0 <= fraction < 1.
+Default value: 0.005 (0.5%)
+    appContext.setUserFraction(0.2);

     GooglePlayPublisher.increaseStagedRollout(new App(appContext));

+#### Halt Staged Rollout

+Halt the current staged rollout

+    GooglePlayPublisher.haltStagedRollout(new App(appContext));

+#### Resume Staged Rollout

+Resume the current staged rollout

+    GooglePlayPublisher.resumeStagedRollout(new App(appContext));

 #### Promote from Rollout to Production

 Promote a current staged rollout to production

     GooglePlayPublisher.promoteFromRolloutToProduction(new App(appContext));

-#### Clean Track

-Remove all the APKs assigned to a track

-    // The release track that you're cleaning.
-Acceptable values are: TrackType.ALPHA, TrackType.BETA or TrackType.INTERNAL appContext.setTrackType(TrackType.ALPHA)

-    GooglePlayPublisher.cleanTrack(new App(appContext));

 #### Get Tracks